BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <hr/>

 <p>
-The loneliness of ruralistic individualism creates a narrative tension in the book.
+The loneliness of ruralistic individualism creates a key narrative tension in the book.
-There's Sam's love of nature and solitude on one side, and his love of companionship on the other.
+There's Sam's love of nature and solitude on one side, and his love of people and companionship on the other.
 </p>

 <p>